mykle1/Hello-Lucy/readME.md

 ## Very important Pi users!
 * Read and perform the steps in the piAudioSetup.md file to set up your microphone.
 * Your microphone should be working BEFORE the installation.
+* Run `arecord -l` in your terminal.
+You need the card# and device# of your microphone/sound card for config entry.

 ## 3 Step Installation
 ### Please complete all 3